-The purpose of the I-20 form is to allow you to get an F-1 student visa stamped in your passport and to allow you to enter the US.
+The purpose of the I-20 form is to allow you to get an F-1 student visa to allow you to enter the US.

 Be sure to sign your I-20 at the bottom, and ask your parent or guardian to do so also if you are under 18.
 Be sure to sign in English (Latin alphabet), no matter what writing system you sign in at home.
 Some of you may need to develop a new signature for use here; although there is no prohibition against signatures that cannot be connected to your name, they may cause practical problems here.

 After that, make a photocopy and keep it in a separate place from the actual I-20, as the copy will help you in case the original is lost.

 What will be shown as my date of graduation?